I was eager to get a long hike under my belt, so I set my sights on the Signal Knob hike near Front Royal on a recent Wednesday.

 The parking lot is large and the trailhead is relatively easy to locate.
 You can pick up the trail just past the “Road Closed” sign in the middle of the parking lot.

 Or better, access the trail from the north end of the parking area.
-Here you’ll see a small bench on the left and a wooden trail sign.
-Proceed for a counter-clockwise loop.
+Look for a bench on the left and a wooden trail sign.
+Start here for a counter-clockwise loop.

 The hike begins with a mild ascent through the forest on the orange-blazed Massanutten Trail.
 At the .3-mile mark, you’ll see an old stone house on the left.